Charles "Chic" Sale: Vaudeville

-Career
+Movies

-In 1920, after a tour wherein he played "rural parts", he was engaged by Christie Studios on Gower Street in Los Angeles.
-According to Grace Kingsley in the Jan.
-28 edition of the Los Angeles Times, page II11, It has now been revealed that Chic Sale, currently performing at the Orpheum this week, will return to town as a Christie star once his present tour concludes in the middle of next month.
-His first film will be a five-reel adaptation of Irvin S. Cobb's The Smart Aleck, followed by starring roles in other well-known stories suited to his talents.
-The item goes on to mention that Charles Christie, business head of the Christie studio, entered into a contract with Exceptional Pictures to produce the Sale film, to be distributed through Robertson-Cole, and notes Sale's occasional appearances in the Ziegfeld Follies and the Shubert Winter Garden shows.
-The movie was eventually named His Nibs, and co-starred Colleen Moore.
-Sale played many of the parts himself, the film being a spoof of the sort of "hick", backwater characterizations that were his specialty.
+In 1920, Sale was offered a Hollywood movie contract by Christie Studios.
+Movie columnist Grace Kingsley reported in the Los Angeles Times that "Chic Sale, currently performing at the Orpheum this week, will return to town as a Christie star once his present tour concludes in the middle of next month.
+His first film will be a five-reel adaptation of Irvin S. Cobb's The Smart Aleck, followed by starring roles in other well-known stories suited to his talents."
+The movie, eventually named His Nibs, co-starred Colleen Moore, and Sale played many of the "hick" characters himself.